 The average pay for computer systems analysts in the United States ranges from $55,180 to $147,670 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of computer systems analysts is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of computer systems analysts is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.